Bruno-Furtado/Bruno-Furtado/README.md

 I have 15+ years of experience in technology, including a decade as a mobile engineer and tech lead before moving into data engineering, architecture, and technical leadership.

 ## 💡 Key skills
-- 🔹 **Google Cloud Platform**: BigQuery, Cloud Storage, Cloud Run, Pub/Sub, Dataflow, Datastream, Workflows, Cloud SQL, AlloyDB and Vertex AI
+- 🔹 **Google Cloud Platform**: BigQuery, Storage, Cloud Run, Pub/Sub, Dataflow, Datastream, Workflows, Cloud SQL, AlloyDB, Vertex AI
 - 🔹 **Python and SQL** for data engineering and automation
 - 🔹 **dbt** for analytics engineering and data modeling
 - 🔹 **Data Architecture** and platform design